MichaelP84/Modeling-Conways-GOL/README.md

 ## The Model

 The limitations of predicting complex systems makes Conway's Game of Life a captivating study.
 My objective was to abstract the rules of this simulation into a different computationally irreducible system.
 Or, in other words, get a nueral network to learn the update rules of the simulation.
+During this project, the model's were trained on game data of a 10x10 grid as it played out, where after every game, the model was trained on a random sample of 1000 previous states.

 ![](https://github.com/MichaelP84/Modeling-Conways-GOL/blob/main/git_resources/GAME.gif)

+The model predictions on this initial game state will be used for visually comparing results.

 ### Baseline